SK Telecom says no plan to bid for Hulu

-SEOUL South Korea's top mobile carrier, SK Telecom, said on Thursday that it had no plans to bid for U.S. online video site Hulu.
+SEOUL Aug 25 South Korea's top mobile carrier, SK Telecom , said on Thursday that it had no plans to bid for U.S. online video site Hulu.

 "We are aware that Hulu is up for sale, but we do not plan to participate in the auction," a SK Telecom spokeswoman said.